Back to All Events

 The course will be conducted in English.

-Participants will explore five distinct syntropic plots planted at different times, including a 3 year old system, one that is 2 years old, a one year and one newly planted this winter, each with different crop focuses.
+This is a small-group, hands-on immersion with direct access to an established syntropic system.
+Participants will explore five distinct plots planted at different times, including a 4 year old system, one that is 3 years old, a two year, one and newly planted plot this winter, each with different crop focuses and irrigation strategies, from drip irrigation to non irrigation.
 You will learn how to create forest gardens with a polyculture no-dig approach, growing a combination of annuals, perennials, aromatics and flowers.
 Learn how to create beauty and abundance, creating art through nature.
+This is not just a gardening course.
+It's a conversation with nature about the world we want to build.

 The course will explore these essential topics, including:

-• The key principles of Syntropic Agriculture, including ecological succession, stratification and the benefits of diversity.
+• Syntropic & food forest design: how abundance grows when we follow nature's logic, including ecological succession, stratification and the benefits of diversity.

-• Learn how to create your own tree nursery with minimal investment with practical seed preparation and seed saving techniques.
+• Seed saving- the quiet act of defiance that keeps diversity alive.
+Learn how to create your own tree nursery with minimal investment with practical seed preparation and seed saving techniques.

 • Learn effective water management with minimal earth work, working with the power of plants to retain and cycle water.

-• Hands on experience in designing a syntropic inspired forest system and a vegetable and herb garden.
+• Hands-on experience in designing a syntropic inspired forest system integrating vegetable and herb gardens.

 This course welcomes all, requiring no prior experience, and is aimed at those with a genuine curiosity and a desire to be part of a shared landcare experience.